linagora/tmail-backend/tmail-backend/healthcheck/README.md

-# Team-mail Healthcheck
+# Twake Mail Healthcheck

-This module gathers the custom healthcheck for Team-mail.
+This module gathers the custom healthcheck for Twake Mail.

 ## Tasks healthcheck